andylemin/PFUI/DECISIONS.md

 On OpenBSD `/dev` is a static on-disk directory, so the mode persists across reboots; what resets it is `MAKEDEV` during a release upgrade.

+## RR TTLs are stored exactly as sent

+`db_push` records the TTL the client reported, with no floor.
+An earlier `max(ttl, 3600)` contradicted the expiry rule in `PROTOCOL.md`, and with the shipped `TTL_MULTIPLIER: 4` it turned a 60 second answer into four hours of authorised egress.
+It also raised the `ttl` of 0 that means do-not-cache, which `validate.extract` deliberately preserves.

+`TTL_MULTIPLIER` is the only knob for holding entries longer than the record says, which is the right place for it: the operator sets it knowing why (browsers caching past the TTL), rather than inheriting a hidden minimum.
+The Redis `EXPIRE` written alongside each key stays a backstop for the scan loop and is floored at one second, because Redis treats `EXPIRE 0` (or negative) as "delete now".

 ## UDP has a message-size ceiling

 `UDP_DGRAM_CEILING` (1400 bytes) bounds a PFUI message over UDP.
 This is not a